TwistedInteractive/importcsv/readme.md

 the select-driver stores multiple values as a single string, combining them with a comma.
 And the selectbox-link driver loads the human-readable value of the item to store in the CSV.
 The function should return a `$value`-parameter.
 This parameter is used by the extension to be placed in the CSV file.

+### scanDatabase($value) ###

+This is also an important function.
+It is used for updating entries.
+Basicly what it does, is scan the database to find an entry with the value specified.
+If a match is found, it returns the ID of the entry which in turn will get updated.
+If no match is found, `null` is returned.

+In the import-process it is used as followed: when you want to import something, and you selected a specific field as 'unique', that field will be used to scan the database for an existing value.
+Most of the times these are input fields or something, like an ID, a e-mail address, or something else that has a `value`-row in the database (which is the default behaviour).

+But if you have a field which **doesn't** have a `value`-row in the database, you need to specify an adjusted query in the driver.
+Otherwise it will *always* get imported as a new entry when that field is selected as the unique field.

 ### Make this extension better! ###